 UNE Library Services considers your privacy essential to supporting your academic freedom.

-We abide by the Code of Ethics of the American Library Association as well as their Statement on Privacy.
+We uphold the American Library Associan Library Bill of Rights, section IIV as well as their Statement on Privacy.

-We collect information about students, faculty, and staff for the sole purpose of providing library services.
-This policy explains how we handle your privacy and any personally identifiable information that might be collected by the University, Library Services and third-party vendors when you use library materials.
+We collect personal information for the sole purpose of providing library services.
+This policy explains how we handle your privacy and any personally identifiable information that might be collected by the University, Library Services, or third-party vendors when you use library materials.
 Personal information that we collect or that you share with us will be protected in accordance with the Family Educational Rights and Privacy Act (FERPA).

 Your library records are confidential; we will not share, sell, license or disclose your personal information to third parties unless we are compelled to do so by law or to comply with a court order.
 UNE Libraries receives your personal information, including your name, UNE Personal Reference Number (PRN), UNE email, phone number and home address, from the university registrar’s office in order to create an account so that you may borrow library materials.
 You can provide a different email address for the purpose of receiving notifications about your borrowed library items.
 Your information is accessible to authorized library employees who have signed the University of New England Employee Confidentiality Agreement.